intel/MultiArchUefiPkg/Docs/Running.md

 ## Testing

-There's a couple test applications.
+There are a couple test applications.
 To build these:

         $ export GCC_X64_PREFIX=... (if you are on a non-X64 system)
         $ build -a X64 -t GCC -p MultiArchUefiPkg/EmulatorApps.dsc